5 Vacation Rentals You Wish You Had Booked

 Anna Maria Island, Florida

 One Thanksgiving my extended family rented the Beach Villa on Anna Maria Island.
 Located a short two block walk from the beach it made it easy to go back and forth during the day.
-With 5 bedrooms and 4.5 baths there was plenty of room for the 11 of us.
-The master bedroom is on the main level of the house along with the living room, kitchen and dinning room.
+With five bedrooms and four and a half baths, there was plenty of room for the eleven of us.
+The master bedroom is on the main level of the house along with the living room, kitchen, and dining room.
 The outdoor space is made for families to enjoy.
-There is a heated pool, jacuzzi, lots of seating and wet bar with flat screen television.
+There is a heated pool, jacuzzi, lots of seating and a wet bar with flat screen television.

 The Writer’s Pad is all about the location.
-This 2 bedroom, New Town flat is in an excellent spot to explore Edinburgh.
-Our family of four was very comfortable here.
+This two bedroom, New Town flat is in an excellent spot for exploring Edinburgh.
+Our family of four was very comfortable in this vacation rental.
 The smaller, front bedroom has a double bed, while the larger back bedroom has two twins that can be joined together as a king bed if need be.
 The kitchen is very small, but that didn’t bother us as we weren’t making meals on this trip.
 We just stocked it with coffee and breakfast provisions.
 There is a washer but no dryer.
 You can either hang dry your clothing out back or from a clever rack that drops down from the hallway ceiling.
 There is only one modest, but functional bathroom, so you will need to share.

 Pro Tip: This apartment just two blocks from the bustling Broughton Street which is home to great shops and restaurants.
 I highly recommend Asti for great Italian food.
 Make a reservation though as it tends to get crowded.
 We also walked to Hanover Street where you can catch the hop-on-hop-off bus.
 Rather than use taxis, we purchased a 24-hour bus pass for our family to help us get around and see the city.

-This was the first time our vacation rental included maid service, a luxury I will look for in future rentals.
-It was really nice to have everything tidied up each day.
-There is also an English speaking house caretaker who was readily available to help us and seemed to know everything about Sayulita.
+This was the first time our vacation rental included maid service.
+This is a luxury I will look for in future rental properties.
+It was nice to have everything tidied up daily.
+There home also comes with an English speaking caretaker who was readily available to help us and seemed to know everything about Sayulita.